liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/09-create-and-use-connector.markdown

 That's it!
 To see the complete example `AddBookmarkInteractor`, [click here](https://github.com/liferay/liferay-screens/blob/master/ios/Samples/Bookmark/AddBookmarkScreenlet/Advanced/Interactor/AddBookmarkInteractor.swift).

-If your Screenlet uses multiple Interactors, you can use the same steps to set them to use Connectors.
+If your Screenlet uses multiple Interactors, follow the same steps to use Connectors.
 Also, Screens provides
 [the ready-to-use `HttpConnector`](https://github.com/liferay/liferay-screens/blob/master/ios/Framework/Core/Base/BaseConnectors/HttpConnector.swift)
 for interacting with non-Liferay URL's.
 To use this Connector, set your Interactor to use `HttpConnector`.
-For example, the Add Bookmark Screenlet action that retrieves a URL's title doesn't interact with a Liferay instance; it retrieves the title directly from the URL.
+For example, the Add Bookmark Screenlet action that retrieves a URL's title doesn't interact with a @product@ installation; it retrieves the title directly from the URL.
 Because this action's Interactor class (`GetWebTitleInteractor`) retrieves data, it extends `ServerReadConnectorInteractor`.
 It also overrides the `createConnector` and `completedConnector` methods to use `HttpConnector`.
 Here's the complete `GetWebTitleInteractor`: